 Historic Lunenburg County lies within the rolling terrain of the Piedmont (Southside) area of the State

-of Virginia which is frequently referred to as the “Mother of States”.
+of Virginia which is frequently referred to as the “Mother of Counties”.

 Lunenburg originally was part of Brunswick County which was established during the reign of George II of England.

 Among his numerous titles was Duke of Brunswick-Luneburg (this spelling is correct).
 When this territory was

 divided, one section became Brunswick County and the other Luneburg, later Anglecized to Lunenburg.